-During the year ended December 31, 2022, the Company granted approximately 1.7 million restricted stock unit awards under the 2021 Equity Plan, of whichapproximately 1.4 million are time vesting awards and approximately 0.3 million are time vesting awards with a performance qualifier.
-Of the 1.7 million restricted stock unit awards that were granted during the year ended December 31, 2022, approximately 1.6 million vest in four ratable annual installments, approximately 0.1 million vest in two ratable annual installments and less than 0.1 million vest in approximately one annual installment, in each case subject to continuous employment or service from the grant date through the applicable vesting date.
+During the year ended December 31, 2022, the Company granted approximately 1.7 million restricted stock unit awards under the 2021 Equity Plan, of whichapproximately 1.4 million were time-based vesting awards and approximately 0.3 million were time-based vesting awards with a performance qualifier.
+Of the 1.7 million restricted stock unit awards that were granted during the year ended December 31, 2022, approximately 1.6 million vest in four ratable annual installments (subject to meeting a performance qualifier for approximately 0.3 million of such awards), approximately 0.1 million vest in two ratable annual installments and less than0.1 million vest in approximately one annual installment, in each case subject to continuous employment or service from the grant date through the applicable vesting date unless otherwise agreed with the award recipient.
 The majority of the awards that vest in two ratable annual installments were granted to certain executives and non-executives as part of their incentive compensation for 2021, which had been recognized as an accrued compensation liability at December 31, 2021.
-The fair value of these restricted stock unit awards was approximately \$0.6 million.
-Accordingly, effective with the grant date associated with these restricted stock units, we recognized a \$0.6 million decrease in Accrued expenses and other current liabilities and a \$0.6 million increase in Additional paid-in capital on our condensed consolidated balance sheets.
-We determine the grant date fair value of restricted stock unit awards by multiplying the number of restricted stock unit awards by the closing trading price of our common stock on the grant date.
+The fair value of these restricted stock unit awards was approximatel§0.6 million.
+Accordingly, effective with the grant date associated with these restricted stock units, we recognized a \$0.6 million increase in Additional paid-in capital on our consolidated balance sheets.
+The weighted average grant date fair value associated with the approximately 1.7 million restricted stock unit awards granted during the year ended December 31, 2022 was \$4.26.

 During the year ended December 31, 2021, the Company granted approximately 1.9 million restricted stock unit awards, of which approximately 0.6 million were granted under the 2015 Equity Plan and approximately 1.3 million were granted under the 2021 Equity Plan.
-Of the 0.6 million restricted stock unit awards granted under the 2015 Equity Plan during the year end December 31, 2021, approximately 0.5 million were granted to our CEO and approximately 0.1 million were granted to non-CEO executives and a director.
-All of the 1.3 million restricted stock units granted under the 2021 Equity Plan during the year ended December 31, 2021were granted to non-CEO holders.
-The weighted average grant date fair value associated with the approximately 1.9 million restricted stock unit awards granted during the year ended December 31, 2021 was \$\\$8.01.
+Of the 0.6 million restricted stock unit awards granted under the 2015 Equity Plan during the year ended December 31, 2021, approximately 0.5 million were granted to our CEO and approximately 0.1 million were granted to non-CEO executives and a director.
+All of the 1.3 million restricted stock units granted under the 2021 Equity Plan during the year endedDecember 31, 2021 were granted to non-CEO holders.
+The weighted average grant date fair value associated with the approximately 1.9 million restricted stock unit awards granted during the year endedDecember 31, 2021 was \$18.01.